pongchai/vendingmachine/README.md

 ## Setup
 1. Clone the repository to your local machine
 2. Install the required packages by running `pip install -r requirement.txt`.
-3. Setup SQLite Database and Run SQL command found in SQLsetup.py
+3. Setup SQLite Database and Execute SQL command found in SQLsetup.py
 4. Run the app with `python3 app.py` or `python app.py`.

 ### Endpoints